 Martinez has been incredibly consistent in his use of 3-4-2-1 while Belgium coach.
 And you can see why, looking at the squad presented to him where he has an abundance of good centre-backs and one good full-back and even then Thomas Meunier is really a wing-back.
 So he goes with a back three to maximise his assets.

-Youri Tielemans has become such a dominant midfielder that he has one of the two pivot spots and is responsible for moving the ball forward to the key playmakers, while veteran hard man Axel Witsel offers defensive energy and screening.
+Youri Tielemans has become such a dominant midfielder that he has one of the two pivot spots and is responsible for supporting the defence, while Kevin De Bruyne works his magic despite the late start to the competition.
 Out wide the wing-backs are responsible for the side’s width in both attack and defence and these spots are usually filled by Meunier and Thorgan Hazard.

 The form guide